LuaJIT notes

 LuaJIT gotchas

-ptr == nil evaluates to true for a NULL pointer.
-As innocent as this looks, this is actually a language extension because in Lua 5.1 world, objects of different types can’t ever be equal, so a cdata cannot be equal to nil.
+ptr == nil evaluates to true for a nil pointer.
+As innocent as this looks, this is actually a language extension because in Lua 5.1 world, objects of different types can't ever be equal (in this case type cdata == type nil).

 This has two implications:

-1. Lua-ffi cannot implement this for Lua 5.1, so compatibility with Lua cannot be acheived if this idiom is used.
+1. Luaffi cannot implement this for Lua 5.1, so compatibility with Lua cannot be acheived if this idiom is used.

 2. The if ptr then idiom doesn't work, although you'd expect that anything that == nil to pass the if test too.

-Both problems can be solved easily with a NULL->nil converter which must be applied on all pointers that flow into Lua (so mostly in constructors):
+Both problems can be solved easily with a NULL filter which must be applied to all pointers flowing into Lua (mostly from constructors):

 function ptr(p)